Wild swimming on Mull

 The island has a lot to offer for those who are keen to do some wild swimming on Mull.

 Where you swim is entirely your own responsibility and you must decide if it is a safe place and wise for you to swim there.
-Please look at the Wild Swim and the Outdoor Swimming Society websites for tips on swimming safely.
+This blog is a reflection of our own personal experiences swimming in these places and is not a guarantee of safety.
+Please look at wildswimming.co.uk and the Outdoor Swimming Society website for guidance and advice on swimming safely.

 There are a growing number of regular wild swimmers on the island who swim throughout the year.
 Traigh na Cille is a favourite spot, and perhaps if you have been there for a picnic you might have spotted the regular swimmers who swim from one end of the beach to the other, as if doing laps in a pool.
 I am grateful to them for allowing me to photograph them swimming on a very cold day in early March!

-The 5 locations where we have swum are all with 6 or 7 miles of Treshnish.
+The 5 locations where we ourselves swim are within 6 or 7 miles of Treshnish.

 Calgary is a wonderful beach and very popular with swimmers.
 It is gently sloping and if the tide is out you have a long walk to get into knee deep water.
 It is worth it though as the sight of sunlight bouncing on that turquoise water is just wonderful.

 This is a popular beach for swimming as the black sand allegedly stores the warmth from the sun at low tide and warms the water!
 I will let you make up your own mind.